 If you are considering installing real hardwood in a basement, an engineered hardwood floor should be your only consideration – in conjunction with a dimpled membrane!
 The membrane will help protect the floor from vapour migration coming up from the concrete slab.
 It will also protect from minor leaks – as we found out when one of our pipes burst a year after this install!

-This video tour walks you through our basement before and after engineered hardwood transformed the space.
+This video walks you through a tour of our basement before and after engineered hardwood transformed the space.

 Our install was during the winter so we cut all our planks indoors.
 Hubs set up our chopsaw, workbench and vacuum in the furthest room from where we started.
 Cardboard can help keep dust off the walls.

 First we cleared everything else out of the basement.
 Here, we still have to move the washer and dryer.
 Moving them upstairs wasn’t practical so we actually built wheeled dollies for them.
 The dollies allowed us to easily move them around the basement as we finished each room.

 Note the floor drain; we’ll have to cut around that obstruction when we lay the floor.

 Underlayment for Engineered Hardwood

 Then the DMX 1- Step goes down.
 Any moisture build-up against a porous surface can easily start mold growing so don’t skip this step in a basement installation!
 A dimpled membrane will protect the engineered hardwood from dampness coming up through the slab.
 Engineered hardwood is NOT impervious to mold – even with a membrane – so a dehumidifier is also something we consider essential in the basement to protect our investment!

 There’s no need to overlap the edges.
 The seams are just butt together and sealed with tuck tape; the same stuff used to seal vapour barrier underneath our drywall.

 The underlayment went everywhere.
 Hubs even detached the stairs to lift them up to get the membrane underneath everything but the post; a more watertight solution than cutting around them.